otter-sec/anchor-lints/README.md

 Detects when an `UncheckedAccount` or `AccountInfo` has its data accessed without a statically detectable owner validation.
 Missing owner validation allows attackers to pass accounts owned by unexpected programs, leading to reading or modifying data from wrong accounts, security vulnerabilities, and state corruption.

+### `missing_account_field_init`

+Detects initialization handlers for `#[account(init, ...)]` accounts that do not assign all fields of the account struct.
+Leaving fields at their default zeroed value can cause subtle logic bugs and security issues, such as forgotten authority or limits that allow unauthorized access or incorrect behavior.

 ## Usage

 Run all lints on your Anchor project: